WrestleMania 37: Undercard matches

+Rapper, singer, and record producer Bad Bunny teamed with Damian Priest to face John Morrison and The Miz on Night 1.

 At the Royal Rumble, The Miz attempted to persuade rapper Bad Bunny, who had performed his song "Booker T" at the event, to a deal to become a WWE superstar under his tutelage; however, Bad Bunny rejected the offer.
 Later during the Royal Rumble match, as Miz made his entrance, he destroyed Bad Bunny's DJ equipment.
 An irate Bad Bunny came out and distracted Miz, allowing Damian Priest to eliminate him.
 The following night on Raw, Bad Bunny was a guest on "Miz TV".
 Miz apologized for his actions and Bad Bunny accepted the apology but did not apologize for his own actions.
 Bad Bunny then stated that one of his dreams was to become a WWE wrestler, which Miz again claimed he could help him with, but was again rejected.
 Bad Bunny then stated the only reason he was there was for his friend Priest, who made his Raw debut and defeated Miz in a match.
 Over the next few weeks, Miz and his tag team partner John Morrison continued to constantly taunt Bad Bunny.
 On the March 22 episode of Raw, Miz challenged Bad Bunny to a match at WrestleMania 37.
 Following Miz's match, Bad Bunny attacked Miz and accepted.
 However, after Miz and Morrison vandalized Bad Bunny's US$3 million Bugatti and attacked Bad Bunny on the April 5 episode, the stipulation of the match was changed as Priest and Bad Bunny challenged Miz and Morrison to a tag team match that Miz and Morrison accepted.

+"The Fiend" Bray Wyatt faced Randy Orton in the opening match of Night 2, their second WrestleMania match against one another following WrestleMania 33.

 At TLC: Tables, Ladders & Chairs in December 2020, Randy Orton defeated "The Fiend" Bray Wyatt in a Firefly Inferno match.
 After the match, Orton doused The Fiend's lifeless body in gasoline and set him on fire.
 Following this incident, Alexa Bliss, who had aligned with The Fiend months earlier, began to haunt Orton on a weekly basis, including causing him to lose multiple matches.
-On the March 15 episode of Raw, Bliss challenged Orton to an intergender match at Fastlane, and Orton accepted in the hopes of ridding Bliss from his life.
+On the March 15 episode of Raw, Bliss challenged Orton to an intergender match at Fastlane and Orton accepted in the hopes of ridding Bliss from his life.
 At Fastlane, Bliss defeated Orton, thanks to the return of The Fiend, who appeared very grotesque with charred skin.
 The following night on Raw, Orton attempted to summon The Fiend.
 Bliss appeared on the stage holding a jack-in-the-box signaling the return of The Fiend, after which, the lights went out.
 When they returned, The Fiend was standing in the ring.
 Orton performed an RKO on The Fiend, after which Bliss walked to the ring to taunt Orton.
 The Fiend then rose to his feet and attacked Orton with a Sister Abigail.
 Bliss then pointed to the WrestleMania sign, signaling a challenge, which was later confirmed.